When it comes to finding good running shoes, as a new it can be a bit bewildering. The choice available is mind blowing!

 Due to this you will find that most supportive neutral running shoe is fine no matter what your running style.

-In recent years there has been a big move away from excessive cushioning in shoes make popular by books like Chi Running (A particular favourite read of mine).
+In recent years there has been a big move away from excessive cushioning in shoes, mainly due to books like Chi Running (A particular favourite read of mine).

 The idea is that the cushioning only hides the issues in our running style and therefore are not good in the long term.

 Therefore the ‘barefoot’ running shoe has become popular.